Section II – New Service / Line Extensions

 1. Private Lighting

-Any Member may request lighting from the Cooperative to provide lighting to private property available in post-top, flood, and mast arm units.
-A contribution in aid of construction and 3-year agreement shall be required prior to the installation of any private light.
+Any Member may request lighting from the Cooperative to provide lighting to private property available in post-top, flood and mast arm units.
+A contribution in aid of construction shall be required prior to the installation of any private light.
+The Member shall be responsible for 100% of the associated work order cost, less the cost of the light fixture.

 2. Public Street Lighting

 Street lighting services are available to governmental bodies and developers to provide roadway lighting on public roads.
 The services will be provided under contract to governmental agencies and under standard tariffs to commercial and industrial Members.
-A contribution in aid of construction shall be required prior to the installation of street light facilities installed by the Cooperative.
+A contribution in aid of construction equal to 100% of the associated work order cost shall be required prior to the installation of street light facilities installed by the Cooperative.

 The Member shall be responsible for providing adequate access to the transformer including a road base to the transformer sufficient for the Cooperative’s utility vehicles.

-All multi-tenant buildings whether they are residential or commercial that receive electric service from a single transformer are required to provide a lockable load break disconnect switch before each meter base or CT/PT cabinet for each tenant service so that service to individual tenants may be interrupted for maintenance purposes.
-Members with services larger than 400 amps will be required to provide and install conductors with connection lugs.
+All multi-tenant buildings that receive electric service from a single transformer are required to provide a lockable load break disconnect switch before each meter base or CT/PT cabinet for each tenant service so that service to individual tenants may be interrupted for maintenance purposes.

-All gang meter bases shall have each service location permanently tagged in order to identify which meter corresponds to a particular business space per the National Electrical Code.
+All gang meter bases shall have each service location labeled with a permanent identification tag to correctly identify which meter corresponds to a particular dwelling, in accordance with the current edition of the National Electric Code.

 3. Temporary Three-Phase Service

-The Cooperative will provide temporary three-phase service.
-The member or contractor shall be responsible for paying 100% of the cost of construction to install and remove as a contribution in aid to construction.
-The CIAC must be paid in full prior to the start of the project.
+The Cooperative may provide temporary three-phase service upon request.
+The member or their contractor shall be responsible for 100% of the costs associated with the construction and retirement of the temporary facilities, as a contribution in aid of construction.
+All CIAC charges must be paid in full prior to the commencement of any construction activities by the Cooperative.